Flask Discord Interactions

 A Python library for making HTTP-based Discord bots with Flask.

 Recently, Discord introduced a new Slash Commands feature that allows bots to integrate using webhooks.
-This is a library that handles registering the commands, receiving interactions, sending responses, and sending followup messages.
-It’s written as a Flask extension, so you can add other pages to the app and handle scaling/serving like any other Flask app.
+This is a library that handles registering the commands, receiving interactions, sending responses, sending followup messages, and including message components like clickable buttons in your message.
+It's written as a Flask extension, so you can add other pages to the app and handle scaling/serving like any other Flask app.

 The library is designed to be similar to the popular Discord.py library.
 It's probably better to show than to tell:

 import os from flask import Flask from flask_discord_interactions import DiscordInteractions app = Flask(__name__) discord = DiscordInteractions(app) app.config["DISCORD_CLIENT_ID"] = os.environ["DISCORD_CLIENT_ID"] app.config["DISCORD_PUBLIC_KEY"] = os.environ["DISCORD_PUBLIC_KEY"] app.config["DISCORD_CLIENT_SECRET"] = os.environ["DISCORD_CLIENT_SECRET"] @discord.command() def ping(ctx): "Respond with a friendly 'pong'!" return "Pong!" discord.set_route("/interactions") discord.update_slash_commands(guild_id=os.environ["TESTING_GUILD"]) if __name__ == '__main__': app.run()

 SlashCommand and adds it to the application, and the

 discord.set_route() function adds an HTTP route that handles interaction events.
 The library will automatically register the commands and remove old ones on launch.
 When it receives an interaction from Discord, it will verify the signature, parse the command options, run the command, and return the result.